or

 -----A brief note on the weather conditions.
 It hadn't rained yet.
 It had misted for the whole trip, but both of us were wearing our rain jackets tied around our waist.
 There was no sun due to the cloud cover.
 Overall, excellent running conditions that would come back to bite us later.------

 I was feeling pretty gassed heading out of Wolverine.
 Our pace suffered as a result.
 We were reduced to just running when we could.
 We met the kind older man at our drop between Wolverine and Vanderbilt and had a brief, pleasant conversation with him.
 He mentioned that he had seen us from across the road that paralleled the trail, and had come over to make sure that it was indeed us, and not someone else messing with our bags.
 I'm pretty sure that he was the only person that we talked to, beside ourselves, the entire trip.
-At some point after Wolverine, I hooked up the charger to my Garmin, so we would run 20 minutes by Kurt's chronometer, and walk 10.
+At some point after Wolverine, I hooked up the charger to my Garmin, so we would run 20 minutes by Kurt's chronometer, and walk 10. one between Cheboygan and Topinabee (distance - 11.9 miles),

 Heading out of Vanderbilt, on the 7.6 mile stretch to the turnaround at Gaylord, I went into my long dark tea time of the soul.